Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/altinity-cloud/_index.md

 title: "Cloud Services"
 linkTitle: "Cloud Services"
 description: >
-    Tips and tricks for using ClickHouse with different cloud services.
+    Tips and tricks for using ClickHouse® with different cloud services.
 weight: 4
 ---